ilpropheta/noslidesconf17/bonus/README.md

         return roman;
     }

 There are many possible better solutions for this problem.
-I like to think the code above as kind of an "interpolation": everytime we have to find the "best" position for n into the possible breakpoint values.
+I like to think the code above as an "interpolation": everytime we have to find the "best" position for n into the possible breakpoint values.
 For instance, suppose we have to covert 17: we find that n is greater than 10 but lesser than 40.
 Hence the algorithm falls into `else if (n >= 10)`.
 Then `n` becomes 7, falling into `else if (n >= 5)` and so on.
 That's very close to an interpolation.

 We can exploit this fact by using a **binary search**.
 For instance, we can use a map: